 He is so in love that he doesn't even know that Penelope Pussycat is a cat with a white stripe painted down her back.
 The creators of this amusing cartoon series made a believable reason for the painted stripe.
 The white strip happened by accident when she crawled under a newly painted picket fence.

 As Pepe pursues and pursues Penelope, she runs and runs away from him.
 Not because she is shy, but because, being a skunk, Pepe has a rancid odor and aggressive manner.
-It’s quite entertaining watching Pepe hop after her at a carefree pace love-struck skunk.
+It’s quite entertaining to watch Pepe hop after her at a carefree pace and as a love-struck skunk.

 Ze Arms of Pepe are Upon You